Konafets/antlers-idea/README.md

 - Syntax highlighting and customizing the colors via settings
 - Creating of `.antlers.html` files via the new file action

+**This plugin is still alpha.
+New features will be added in future versions.**
 <!-- Plugin description end -->

 ## Installation